mas-bandwidth/gafferongames/content/post/integration_basics.md

 Notice how the integrator evaluates derivatives at four points.
 Notice also how derivative a is used when calculating b, b is used when calculating c, and so on.
 This feedback of the current derivative into the calculation of the next is what gives the RK4 integrator its accuracy.

 Importantly, each of these derivatives a,b,c and d will be _different_ when the rate of change in these quantities is a function of time or a function of the state itself.
-For example, in our spring damper system where the acceleration is a function of the current position and velocity.
+For example, in our spring damper system acceleration is a function of the current position and velocity.

 Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
-This combined derivative is then used to advance the position and velocity forward, just like we did with the explicit euler integrator.
+This combined derivative is then used to advance the position and velocity forward, just as we did with the explicit euler integrator.

 ## Semi-implicit euler vs. RK4